sam-meech-ward-bcit/instasam/README.md

 POST https://instasam-one.herokuapp.com/api/insta_posts/:postId/likes
 ```

-Replace :postId with the id of the insta post.
+Replace :postId with the id of the insta post.# instasam